Investor Highlights

 In recognising the decentralised structure of our international Group, we do not seek to impose strict guidelines around the adoption of a specific corporate culture but instead allow each business to adapt the principles as is most appropriate to them.
 For example:

-In the UK, the team have developed their ‘4 Ps’ framework: Purpose, Pace, Passion and People.
+In the UK and America, the teams have developed their ‘4 Ps’ framework: Purpose, Pace, Passion, and People.
 These core principles guide the way they do business and help define what the UK business stands for as the company grows and develops.
 The ‘4 Ps’ have been incorporated into the behavioural competencies to be factored into the online team appraisal system.

 Our performance management systems and processes are designed to direct and influence behaviours.